exercism/problem-specifications/exercises/scale-generator/description.md

 Given a tonic and a set of intervals, generate the musical scale starting with the tonic and following the specified interval pattern.

-This is similar generating chromatic scales except that instead of returning 12 notes you need to return one note for each interval in the given pattern skipping the number of notes indicated by each interval in the pattern.
+This is similar to generating chromatic scales except that instead of returning 12 notes you need to return one note for each interval in the given pattern by skipping the number of notes indicated by each interval in the pattern.